dcrisn/builder/README.md

    for free: target or SDK configurations must do the work.
  * files and scripts are installed from the general to the specific to allow judicious overriding.
 This is to be able to reuse as much as possible while easily overriding default or general behavior.
-Note again, `builer` does _not_ provide defaults such that all new targets would have to do is override them.
+Note again, `builder` does _not_ provide defaults such that all new targets would have to do is override them.
    However, it makes it easy for users that have multiple targets to write common scripts that can be easily reused and applied to individual targets.